MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-apis.md

 author: "jimholtz"
 ms.author: "jimholtz"
 manager: "kvivek"
-robots: noindex,nofollow
 ---

 # APIs
-*Note: this is a technical documentation.
-While its purpose is to serve all users who wish to leverage the Customer Insights APIs, it might be most valuable for technical users.

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-**When it comes to Customer Insights**, currently there are several types of APIs that you can start utilizing.
+When it comes to Customer Insights, currently there are several types of APIs that you can start utilizing.
 The details (parameters, responses, etc) of these APIs can be found in the [Customer Insights Swagger webpage](https://tip.api.ci.ai.dynamics.com/swagger/index.html).

 > [!div class="mx-imgBorder"]
 > ![](media/api-swagger-install.png "Customer Insights Swagger webpage")